huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 By default, a DNS client desiring to use DoQ with a particular server MUST establish a QUIC connection to UDP port TBD on the server, unless there is a mutual agreement to use another port.

-In order to use a port other than TBD, both clients and servers would need a configuration option in their software.

 DoQ connections MUST NOT use UDP port 53.
 This recommendation against use of port 53 for DoQ is to avoid confusion between DoQ and the use of DNS over UDP